SherlockPsy/Life/TOTAL_PLAN.md

 Reduce routine rereading load while preserving the full record of reality.

 Archival changes visibility defaults.
-Archival never removes truth.
+Archival does not erase.

-1. Core law
+1. Definition

-1.1 No deletion ever.
+Archival is a visibility classification.
+A block may be marked archived.

+2. Rules
 - No public block is deleted.
 - No private ledger entry is deleted.
 - No identity text is deleted.

-2. Archival definition

-2.1 Archival is an annotation, not a mutation.

-2.2 To archive a block:
-- Write a NEW public block with:
-  - source = "SYSTEM"
-  - evidence_text =
-    "ARCHIVE: block_id=<id> reason=<free text>"

-2.3 The archived block:
-- Remains immutable.
-- Retains its original block_id.
-- Retains its embeddings.
-- Retains full retrievability.

-3. Visibility rules
+3. Visibility rules (mandatory)

-3.1 Default recent views MAY skip archived blocks.
-- GET /public/latest may omit archived blocks by default.

-3.2 Archival MUST NOT make a block unreachable.
+3.1 Default reread window prioritises non-archived.

-Archived blocks MUST remain eligible for retrieval when:
+3.2 Archived blocks MUST remain eligible for retrieval when:
 - explicitly referenced by block_id
 - explicitly mentioned by an agent
 - semantically similar above retrieval threshold